bixbydevelopers/capsule-sample-petmatch-port/bixby-enhanced/README.md

 Bixby enhancements include:
 - UI for all input views (use voice or select using UI)
 - Local or remote data (local data includes description and dog image)
 - Best localization practices followed for Bixby e.g. usage of dialog macros (data is not localized)
+- Support for Watch and Refrigerator as targets

 ## Usage